SACD

 Perigee

-Makes ribbon leaf mid range drivers, both as replacement units for Apogee speakers and updated versions for general use.
+Makes ribbon leaf mid range drivers, both as replacement units for Apogee Electronics speakers and updated versions for general use.

 Rocksonic